DEREKFERRER/DEREKFERRER/README.md

  <h1>👋 Hi, I’m Roderick</h1>

-- 👀 I’m interested in ...
-AI, Machine Learning, Web development and mobile development
+- 👀 I’m interested in AI, Machine Learning, Web development and mobile development

-- 📫 How to reach me ... www.linkedin.com/in/roderickferrer || froderick663@gmail.com
+- 📫 You can reach me in www.linkedin.com/in/roderickferrer and froderick663@gmail.com

 ### Languages and Tools